antoniojfpinheiro/getUsed/README.md

 ## Troubleshooting

-If you're having problems to demo the app using your trackpad, execute the following command:
+If you're having problems testing the app using your trackpad, execute the following command:

 ```
 sudo chmod 755 /dev/input/event9